Scandal-UK/QuickCompare/ReadMe.md

 This package interrogates the schema of two Microsoft SQL Server databases and reports on the differences between them.
 There is a front-end for Windows users and a NuGet package for .NET developers and DevOps engineers.

 It is free to use _without any restrictions_ (and always will be), but I do encourage everyone to contribute improvements to the project and raise issues as appropriate.
+If you find this project useful, considering clicking the star to add to your favourites!

 ## How it works